 MOX Use in U.S. Reactors

-In Feb.
-2003, Duke Power submitted its application to use MOX test assemblies in its Catawba nuclear power plant located near Rock Hill, S.C.
-The NRC issued a license amendment on March 3, 2005, authorizing Duke to test four MOX fuel assemblies at Catawba.
-The assemblies were manufactured in France using surplus U.S. weapons-grade plutonium.
-The NRC also approved revisions to Duke’s physical security plan and additional protective measures that will provide enhanced security of the MOX assemblies.
+The NRC issued a license amendment in March 2005 to Duke Power to test four MOX fuel assemblies at its Catawba plant in South Carolina.
+The assemblies were manufactured in France using plutonium from U.S. weapons.
+The NRC also approved revisions to Duke’s plans to provide enhanced security for the MOX assemblies.

-Additional information on MOX can be found on the NRC’s website at: http://www.nrc.gov/materials/fuel-cycle-fac/mox/licensing.html.
+Additional information on MOX can be found on the NRC's website.